Queensland Raceway: Willowbank 300

 The Willowbank 300 is held annually at Queensland Raceway as part of the Queensland Endurance Championship.

 The Endurance Championship consists of the Ipswich event and the Lakeside Park 300 which is traditionally held in the latter part of the year at the historic circuit north of Brisbane.
 The Willowbank 300 has been a landmark event on the Queensland Raceway calendar since 2014.

 Fatalities at the circuit

-There have been four fatalities at the venue since it opened in 1999.
+There have been five fatalities at the venue since it opened in 1999.
 Porsche Supercup driver Sean Edwards in 2013 during testing, as well as club-racer Dennis Smith at a sprint event in 2016.
 Two further deaths occurred when a 32-year-old driver and 41-year-old passenger were killed in August 2017.
+In 2023, Shane Savage died at the Queensland Raceway after his car rolled.